FAQs

 Is the foster pet up to date on shots and spayed or neutered?

-- On occasion a pet may not be spayed or neutered, which will be indicated in the pet’s bio, as well as the reason why the pet is not fixed.
+On occasion a pet may not be spayed or neutered, which will be indicated in the pet’s bio, as well as the reason why the pet is not fixed.
 Such as a documented medical condition.
-This can be discussed with PACT and the Owner.
+This can be discussed with Operation Foster and the Owner.

 Are the pet’s on flea and tick or heartworm medication?

-PACT does not require that dogs have some sort of flea and tick preventive.
+- Operation Foster does not require that dogs or indoor cats have some sort of flea and tick preventive.
 Please make sure you discuss this with the owner.
-Most dogs are on flea and tick control, and PACT will be changing our protocols to require flea and tick control measures.
+Most dogs are on flea and tick control, and

-- PACT does not require the pets be on monthly heartworm medications
+- Operation Foster does not require the pets be on monthly heartworm medications

 - All Flea and Tick preventatives are paid for by the owner.